fhir-typescript/fhir-typescript/README.md

 $ rush rebuild --only tag:core

 # Work on one project
-$ cd ./core/r4.core
+$ cd ./core/r4

-# Let's assume there is a "start" script in the package.json.
+# There is a "test" script in the package.json, to see
-# (To see the available commands, type "rushx" by itself.)
+# available commands, type "rushx" by itself.
-$ rushx start
+$ rushx test
 ```

-Most code is written in [TypeScript](https://typescriptlang.org).

 ## More Information